dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

      - Specifies the timeout in minutes.
    * - *preparedStatements*
      - **N** default 'false'
      - Boolean flag that specifies if for the database queries prepared statements should be used.
-This improves performance, because the database query parser has to parse the query only once
+This improves performance, because the database query parser has to parse the query only once.

 .. note:: The first 8 parameters are valid for each DBMS used, the last 4 may vary from different DBMS. for more information see `GeoTools JDBC documentation <http://docs.geotools.org/latest/userguide/library/jdbc/index.html>`_